rasmuserik/visualisering-af-relationer/README.md

     });
     </script>

-# Code Architechture: Components and Cross-component Functions
+# Code Architecture: Components and Cross-component Functions

 `main.js` - entry point, and handle/dispatch visualisation through `location.hash`, create visualisation-links on page, and initialises all other components.
 - `getType()`, `getIds()`, `setIds(..)` which visualisation is running, and on which ting-objects